Explicit 34: Star Wars Holiday Special

 23:14

-But those cantina scenes from the original Star Wars film, where you cut away to close-ups
+But those Cantina scenes from the original Star Wars film

-of creatures and stuff like that when you get to Cantina, that was all shot in America
+that was all shot in America

-because they needed to enliven that bar scene up with creatures.
+because they needed to enliven that bar scene up with creatures

 23:29

-So there was just close-ups shot in little mock-up sets.
+so they were just close-ups shot in little mock-up sets.

 23:32